csandman/chakra-react-select/README.md

 );
 ```

 - In `v1.3.0` you can now pass the prop `selectedOptionStyle` with either `"color"` or `"check"` (defaults to `"color"`).
-Until this version I had forgotten to style the selected options in the menu for both the single select, or the multi-select with `hideSelectedOptions` set to `false`.
+Until this version there was no styling applied to the selected options in the menu for both the single select, or the multi-select with `hideSelectedOptions` set to `false`.
 The default option `"color"` will style a selected option similar to how react-select does it, by highlighting the selected option in the color blue.
 Alternatively if you pass `"check"` for the value, the selected option will be styled like the [Chakra UI Menu component](https://chakra-ui.com/docs/overlay/menu#menu-option-groups) and include a check icon next to the selected option(s).
 If `isMulti` and `selectedOptionStyle="check"` are passed, space will only be added for the check marks if `hideSelectedOptions={false}` is also passed.

 ```js
 return (